ExpediaDotCom/opentracing-spring-haystack-example/README.md

 ## About this example

 This is a very basic example that can output the instrumentation to console and/or a Haystack server.
+It also shows the blobs integration.
+Every request/response that hits the server and sent by REST client is captured as the blobs.
+A corresponding tag is written to derefer the blobs' location.
 This is an example application written with two simple Spring controllers to show how a spring application can be instrumented with [opentracing-spring-haystack-web-starter](https://github.com/ExpediaDotCom/haystack-client-java/tree/master/integrations/opentracing-spring-haystack-web-starter).

 * Controller one:  Backend.
 This listens on port 9091 and exposes one endpoint : http://localhost:9091/api/hello - when invoked, it returns a simple string like `Hello, It's Wed Jan 30 11:06:37 PST 2019`